The Effects of Vaping and COVID-19

 Vaping marijuana (THC oil) can be more dangerous than smoking the drug.
-This is because people often vape a higher concentration of THC which, in turn, intensifies the high and can increase the "likelihood of addiction and adverse medical consequences,” Dr. Nora D. Volkow, director of NIDA, said during a recent teleconference about the study.
+This is because people often vape a higher concentration of THC which, in turn, intensifies the high and can increase the "likelihood of addiction and adverse medical consequences,” Dr. Volkow said during a teleconference about the study.

 These new technologies for using drugs may result in an increase in teen drug use that wouldn’t have occurred otherwise, she added.

 Studies have found that regular marijuana use during the teen years disrupts brain development and can also lead to problems with attention span, behavior and impulse control in adulthood.

 Besides health risks, using a vaporizer for marijuana can also be easier for teens hide.
 They generally don’t leave behind a mess and many vape devices can be concealed in the palm of one’s hand.